Table of Contents

 Stop mapping

-Before the multi-map fusion mapping task is completed, if incorrect data is uploaded or the trajectory map data does not match the actual situation, you can click the Stop mapping button.
-In the secondary confirmation pop-up window, click Confirm to stop the mapping.
+Before multi-map fusion task completion, if incorrect data is uploaded or trajectory data doesn't match reality, click Stop mapping.
+Confirm in the secondary pop-up to stop mapping.

 Stop mapping